 Protesters chained themselves to tables and bicycle racks outside of popular brunch spots like Capital Club 16, Poole’s, NOFO, and Beasley’s Chicken + Honey.

-“The mimosa has sat imprisoned, every Sunday until noon, for decades.
-I don’t want to be dramatic, but we might as well call it the “Nelson Mimosa” at this point,” commented Esther August, a barista at a local coffee pop-up wheelbarrow.
-(Apparently, it’s like a pop-up Taco Cart, but they use a wheelbarrow.)
+“The mimosa has sat imprisoned until noon every Sunday for decades.
+I don’t want to be dramatic, but we might as well call it the “Nelson Mimosa” at this point,” commented Esther August, a barista at a local fair trade coffee pop-up wheelbarrow (it’s similar to a pop-up food truck, but it’s a wheelbarrow.)

-“It’s pretty normal to have a crowd of about 20 plaid shirt-wearing bearded guys and their quirkily dressed platonic girl friends waiting for us to open so they can be the first to Instagram their food,” said an anonymous Beasley’s employee.
-“Chaining themselves to the trees outside was a little odd, but once they started singing a parody of U2’s “Sunday Bloody Mary Sunday” we knew something different was going on,” she added.
+“It’s normal to have a crowd of dozens of women and bearded guys, both dressed in plaid shirts and selvage denim, waiting for us to open so they can be the first to Instagram their food before discussing a thing they heard on a podcast for the duration of their meal,” said an anonymous Beasley’s employee.
+“But once they started chanting “Sunday Bloody Mary Sunday” (a parody of a U2 song) we knew they were serious,” she added.

 “We’ve suffered long enough.
-We’re live tweeting the protest hoping it will pick up national attention.
+We’re live tweeting the protest, hoping it will get national attention.
 Trust me, I work at Br&nd & Br@nd (a local digital marketing firm) I know how to leverage social media to amplify our key messaging,” said Leona Jordan, who considers herself an influencer despite having only 423 followers on Instagram.

-The protests seemed to die down at Capital Club 16 once supporters finished dining on French Toast and cheese grit cake, commonly accepted as the best French Toast inside the beltline.
+The protests seemed to die down at Capital Club 16 once supporters finished dining on French Toast and cheese grit cake, universally known as the best French Toast inside the beltline.
 “I honestly forgot what we were protesting.
 I could crush a Netflix nap right now,” said Davis Russell, who manages an Airbnb.

-It wasn’t just the hipster crowd that came out in support of craft cocktails before noon.
+It wasn’t just the downtown Raleigh crowd that came out in support of craft cocktails before noon.
 Over in Cameron Village, college-aged students formed a pastel colored wall of solidarity at the entrances to Harris Teeter, refusing to let anyone in.

 “If we can’t buy beer and champagne for our Glowmosas before noon, then no one can buy any groceries ever,” said Thomas Meyer Williams III, who added that he was “hungover AF” from the previous night’s band party at Delta Sig.

 It seems that the North Carolina Restaurant and Lodging Association (NCRLA) has been effective in mobilizing support for the bill.
-They called on community leaders, industry professionals, restaurateurs and patrons alike to learn more about the benefits of the NC Brunch Bill and sign a petition at ncbrunchbill.com, which has over 6,200 signatures.
+They called on community leaders, industry professionals, restaurateurs and patrons alike to learn more about the benefits of the NC Brunch Bill.
+A petition at ncbrunchbill.com has over 6,200 signatures.